drobinson106/Intro_to_Cryptography/README.md

 Execute the following commands to generate a public and private key pair:

 ### Generate private key
+This code uses OpenSSL to generate an RSA private key with a length of 3072 bits, saved as `privateKey.pem`.
 ```bash
 openssl genrsa -out privateKey.pem 3072
 ```

 ### Generate corresponding public key
+ This code uses OpenSSL to derive the corresponding RSA public key from the previously generated private key `privateKey.pem`.
+The resulting public key is saved as `publicKey.pem`.
 ```bash
 openssl rsa -in privateKey.pem -pubout -out publicKey.pem
 ```